How to get network access

 If you are using Windows and would like to access D-PHYS IT services, please refer to the following documentation as well: Configuration hints for self-managed Windows Machines

-Linux is quite particular, but most Linux distributions set up DHCP usage by default.
+Most Linux distributions set up DHCP usage by default.
 In other cases please consult the manual of your distribution on how to activate DHCP.